etalli/dotfiles/README.md

     * Set to mirroring mode
     * Set Mac brightness as low as possible from the touch bar (screen will be disabled)

+* **File Sharing**
+  * Apple/System Settings…/General/File Sharing/Turn On.
+Check the URL like smb://172.16.80.113, then save by +
+  * Apple/System Settings…/General/Screen Sharing/Turn On.
+Check the URL like vnc://172.16.80.113, then save by +

 ---

 ## Special Projects